snowsune/site/README.md

 ### 📁 `apps/`
 Houses all feature-specific Django apps:

-- `blog/` — Blog landing page and future dynamic markdown-powered post system.
-(WIP!)
+- `blog/` — Blog subapp!
+Templates and DB Stuff for blog in here
 - `characters/` — Static character profiles stored as `.md` files and rendered with markdown.
-(WIP also!)
+(WIP/maybe removal >.<!)
-- `comics/` — Placeholder for comic content.
+- `comics/` — COMCIS!
+My own personal webcomic system! its pretty barebones.
+TODO: Implement independant comments/etc (rn it hooks the blogpost system for comments)

 Each app contains its own:
 - `templates/` — App-specific templates.